Article body copy

 The chances of a palm oil company willingly abandoning or handing over a plantation seem slim.
 Sometimes a firm nudge helps.

 In 2014, Goossens noticed an estate alongside the wildlife sanctuary creeping beyond its borders.
 He contacted Sabah’s assistant minister of tourism at the time, Datuk Pang Yuk Ming.
-Ming had the boundary of the riparian reserve surveyed and found that about eight hectares—about eight sport fields—of sanctuary had been converted to palm oil.
+Pang had the boundary of the riparian reserve surveyed and found that about eight hectares—about eight sport fields—of sanctuary had been converted to palm oil.
 The government had an excavator rip out about 400 illegally planted palm oil trees, and a nearby community ecotourism co-op, Kopel, replanted the area, which already boasts a canopy.

 There’s another bit of good news.
 Drone footage taken by a researcher at DGFC in 2015 led to an important discovery—and to another government action.
 The imagery showed that almost 50 hectares of forest had been cleared from the sanctuary shortly before the drone flights.
 The logging had wiped out 30 percent of the home range of one of the troops Stark had followed via GPS collar.
 Drone images also showed that the felling extended down to the river’s edge, despite a law requiring riparian reserves of a minimum of 20 meters alongside rivers over three meters wide.
 A local landowner had logged reserved land with permission from a national government program that supported the rubber industry.
 The federal agency hadn’t consulted with the Sabah Wildlife Department.